CodingGen-2k/15-days-python/day1/Notes.md

 ## 📦 Variables and Data Types

-Variables store information in Python.
+Variables is like a container which store information in Python.

 python
 name = "Alex"       # str